Albert Street, Camden

 Albert Street, London NW1, is a street in Camden Town in the London Borough of Camden, England, near Camden Town station.
 It includes several listed Grade II listed 19th-century buildings.
 Some of the houses have had notable former residents and two of them have blue plaques.
-Although the street is mainly residential, it also includes some offices, a pub, and a museum.
+Although the street is mainly residential, it also includes some offices and a pub.

 Location

-The street leads, at its north-west end, to Parkway (the A2401 road) and, at the south-east end, to Delancey Street (the A503 road).
-The nearest station is Camden Town on London Underground's Northern line.
+The street leads, at its north-west end, to Parkway (the A2401 road) and, at the south-east end, to Mornington Place.
+Arlington Road runs parallel to the east.
+The nearest stations are Camden Town and Mornington Crescent on London Underground's Northern line.

 Listed buildings and notable residents

 Even-numbered houses

+The artist Frank Auerbach had studios at No. 4 and painted a number of works featuring Albert Street.
+One of these paintings, 'Albert Street, 2009', estimated to be worth millions of pounds, was recovered from a convicted money launder and subsequently sold by the National Crime Agency.